rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

     - command name
     - command description

-It is important that when a command triggers a change, one single trancsaction saves both the state change (called aggregate) and the domain event to ensure consistency that an event has occurred.
+It is important that when a command triggers a change, one single transaction saves both the state change (called aggregate) and the domain event to ensure consistency that an event has occurred.